-There are six caravan/holiday parks on Mersea Island; Firs Chase Caravan Park, Waldegraves Holiday Park, West Mersea Holiday Park (Seaview Caravan Park), Coopers Beach Holiday Park, Away Resorts Mersea Island Holiday Park (Cosways) and Fen Farm Caravan Site, catering for static and touring caravans and holiday lodges/chalets.
-The policies contained within this section apply equally to all six sites whether they are located in West or East Mersea.
+11.5 There are six caravan/holiday parks on Mersea Island; Firs Chase Caravan Park, Waldegraves Holiday Park, West Mersea Holiday Park (Seaview Caravan Park), Coopers Beach Holiday Park, Away Resorts Mersea Island Holiday Park (Cosways) and Fen Farm Caravan Site, catering for static and touring caravans and holiday lodges/chalets.
+For the sake of consistency of approach, the Borough Council is encouraged to take a consistent policy approach to the planning of caravan parks across Mersea Island.

 - Touring caravan sites, including camping also form part of the visitor economy of the Island and provide spin-offs through use of shops, pubs, restaurants and other facilities in the town.
 However, sites are generally located outside the Settlement Boundary and therefore have an impact on the countryside within which they sit.
 The potential for recreational disturbance on the international, European and national wildlife designations is also present and further increases in the number of pitches will not be supported unless matched by a reduction in static caravans or holiday lodges/chalets.
-However, it should be noted that touring caravans have far less impact on the Island's infrastructure, particularly medical facilities, than do long-term visitors in static caravans and holiday lodges/ chalets. - development, it is important that the visitor economy is managed to ensure that the benefits it brings to the island are not at the cost of the historic and natural environment and residents day-to-day lives.
+However, it should be noted that touring caravans have far less impact on the Island's infrastructure, particularly medical facilities, than do long-term visitors in static caravans and holiday lodges/ chalets. - While planning policies can manage tourism related development, it is important that the visitor economy is managed to ensure that the benefits it brings to the island are not at the cost of the historic and natural environment and residents day-to-day lives.
 The Town Council can play an important role in this and will take the lead in producing a Tourism Mitigation Strategy in conjunction with the local tourism representatives which will: - ensure that visitors to the Island feel welcome and enjoy all the attractions it has to offer. - support sustainable tourism and leisure developments that benefit local businesses because they contribute to the Island's economy and employment. - support further development of existing tourist facilities and the creation of new facilities and attractions only which conform to the policies of the Neighbourhood Plan.

-Policy WM 25 - Caravan Parks
+Policy WM 24 - Caravan Parks

-Development proposals, including change of use, (with the exception of change of use/designation to a standard dwelling C3 (a)), intensification of an existing use, or change in activities on the site, will only be supported at the existing caravan parks, as identified on the Policies Map, where the proposals:
+Development proposals, including change of use, (with the exception of change to a standard dwelling C3 (a)), intensification of an existing use, or change in activities on the site, will only be supported at the existing caravan parks, as identified on the Policies Map, where the proposals:

 - i. do not adversely impact on the environment, local businesses, or the health and wellbeing of the local community and their enjoyment of current facilities and services.
-For example: doctors, dentist, vehicular traffic, noise, light pollution. - ii. have adequate wastewater treatment and sewage infrastructure capacity to serve the caravan park and protect the EU designated coastal bathing water quality and help meet EU Water Framework Directive requirements designed and in operation before implementation/completion of the proposals/development..
+For example: doctors, dentist, vehicular traffic, noise, light pollution. - ii. have adequate wastewater treatment and sewage infrastructure capacity to serve the caravan park and protect the EU designated coastal bathing water quality and help meet EU Water Framework Directive requirements designed and in operation before implementation/completion of the proposals/development.